ravikr126/react-redux-todo/README.md

   - `src/redux/reducer.js`
   - `src/redux/store.js`

+- **Persisting Data on Reload:**
+  - The application is designed to persist data even when the page is reloaded.
+This ensures a seamless user experience, and the data remains intact across sessions.

+- **Redux for Global State Management:**
+  - Redux is utilized for global state management in the application.
+It helps maintain a centralized state, making it easier to manage and share data across different components.

+- **Organized Folder Structure:**
+  - The project follows an organized folder structure to enhance code readability and maintainability.
+Key components and functionality are placed in logical directories for easy navigation.

+- **Mobile Responsiveness:**
+  - The application is designed to be responsive on mobile devices, ensuring a consistent and user-friendly experience across various screen sizes.

+These features collectively contribute to a robust and user-centric application.
 Feel free to explore the codebase to see how I've leveraged both approaches to create a well-rounded React application.